aershov24/PMSC_Candidates_Test/Kanban_doreenbinwi@yahoo.com.md

 ---

-## Q2:  list four typical kanban classes of service and give a real life example of them.
+## Q2:  List four typical Kanban classes of service and give a real life example of them.

 **Difficulty:** `Senior`